Maintainer: myname <me@email.com>

 - packaged using the

-command (which is configured by aCargo.toml
+cargo buildcommand (which is configured by aCargo.tomlfile) - be named

-) - allowed to be executed by the system
+note-manager(this is done throughcargo build) - allowed to be executed by the system

 - moved to a library directory for the extra scripts of the main package (